Acrexia07/game-leaderboard-api/docs/development-log.md

 **🛠️ Implementation Summary:**
 - Implemented integration test in the project.
-- Updated and fix some player repository test cases and data.
+- Update and fix some player repository test cases and data.

 **📌 Next Step:** Security Test implementation - Positive Testing